Lunarnovaa/nixconf/README.md

 ## Licensing

 Unless explicitly stated otherwise, all code within this repo is protected under [GPLv3](./LICENSE).
-If you use any of my code please give me credit with a comment and optionally in the README.
+If you use any of my code please give me credit with a comment, an optional mention in the README, and please give my repo a star.